spiral/docs/docs/en/framework/container.md

 }
 ```

-To check if container has binding use:
+To check if a container has binding use:

 ```php
 dump($container->has(MyImplementation::class));